The world of fountain pens is vast and full of tons of boutique fountain pen makers who make some truly excellent pens.

 The Pro Gear was by no means a bad pen, but I was ultimately underwhelmed, especially when tested against the price comparable Visconti or some Pilot pens.

-As an aside on the price point: Sailor pens are much more of a mid range price point in Japan, but as an imported item in the West they carry a high price tag.
+As an aside on the price point: In Japan, Sailor pens have a mid-range price point, but their import status in the West increases it.

 I want to now touch on some questions I see a lot in regards to finding a good fountain pen.